Classification under Nuisance Parameters and Generalized Label Shift in Likelihood-Free Inference: Introduction

 \section{Introduction}

-\paragraph{Problem Set-up} Likelihood-free inference refers to settings where the likelihood function $\L(\x;\btheta)$ --- associated with a “theory” or model of the data-generating process --- is intractable, but one is able to simulate relatively large data sets $\T_B=\{(\btheta_1, \X_1), \ldots, (\btheta_B, \X_B)\} \sim p_\train(\btheta) \L(\x;\btheta)$.
-These mechanistic models (or simulators) implicitly define the “causal” map $\btheta \mapsto \X$ that encodes our knowledge of how internal parameters determine observable data, and are widely used in several domains of science.
+\paragraph{Problem Set-up} Likelihood-free inference refers to settings where the likelihood function $\L(\x;\btheta)$ --- associated with a “theory” or model of the data-generating process --- is intractable, but one is able to simulate relatively large data sets $\T=\{(\btheta_1, \X_1), \ldots, (\btheta_B, \X_B)\} \sim p_\train(\btheta) \L(\x;\btheta)$.
+These mechanistic models (or simulators) implicitly define \add{the ``causal'' model $\btheta \rightarrow \X$} that encodes our knowledge of how internal parameters determine observable data, and are widely used in several domains of science.

 While the likelihood $\L(\x;\btheta)$ stays the same under the assumed theory, the prior over parameters $p_\text{\train}(\btheta)$ is {\em chosen by design} and can be different from the true target distribution $p_{\target}(\btheta)$, thereby causing a potentially harmful bias when inferring $\btheta$ given a new observation $\x_{\target}$.
-If the unknown parameter of interest is a categorical variable $Y \in \mathcal{Y}=\{0, 1, \ldots, K\}$ and the causal mechanistic model remains the same---that is, $p_{\train}(\x|y)=p_{\target}(\x|y)$---the difference in the joint distribution of $(\btheta, \X)$ between train and target data is referred to as prior probability shift or label shift \citep{quinonero2008dataset, vaz2019quantification, polo2023unified, storkey2009training, fawcett2005response, moreno2012unifying}.
+If the unknown parameter of interest is a categorical variable $Y \in \mathcal{Y}=\{0, 1, \ldots, K\}$ and the causal mechanistic model remains the same --- that is, $p_{\train}(\X \mid Y)=p_{\target}(\X \mid Y)$ --- the difference in the joint distribution of $(\btheta, \X)$ between train and target data is referred to as prior probability shift or label shift \citep{quinonero2008dataset, vaz2019quantification, polo2023unified, storkey2009training, fawcett2005response, moreno2012unifying}.
 We refer to this setting as {\em standard label shift} (SLS).

-In this paper, we consider a more general setup that reflects a richer mechanistic model: $\btheta = (Y, \bnu) \mapsto \X$, where $\bnu \in \Ncal$ are nuisance parameters that are not of direct interest but critically influence the data-generating process.
+In this paper, we consider a more general setup that reflects a richer mechanistic model: \add{$\btheta = (Y, \bnu) \rightarrow \X$}, where $\bnu \in \Ncal$ are \add{continuous or discrete} nuisance parameters that are not of direct interest but critically influence the data-generating process.
 These nuisance parameters are available at the training stage, but are {\em not} observed at the inference stage when estimating $Y$ from $\x_{\target}$.
-We refer to a shift that simultaneously affects $Y$ and $\bnu$ as {\em generalized label shift} (GLS), and assume that $p_{\train}(\x|y,\bnu)=p_{\target}(\x|y,\bnu)$.
+We refer to a shift that simultaneously affects $Y$ and $\bnu$ as {\em generalized label shift} (GLS), and assume that $p_{\train}(\X \mid Y,\bnu)=p_{\target}(\X \mid Y,\bnu)$. \add{Within this setting, our goal is not just to do binary classification per se (that is, providing a $0$ versus $1$ response), but rather to do trustworthy uncertainty quantification for the classification output, even under GLS.}